 Jameel Jaffer, Executive Director of the Knight First Amendment Institute at Columbia University and former Deputy Legal Director for the ACLU, delivered the tenth annual Salant Lecture on Freedom of the Press at the Harvard Kennedy School’s Shorenstein Center on October 17, 2017, entitled “Government Secrecy in the Age of Information Overload.”
-Following is a video and transcript of the speech.
+Watch the video and read the transcript below.

 Nicco Mele: Welcome to the Salant Lecture.
 Did anybody watch 60 Minutes Sunday night?
 Anybody see that?
 There was this incredible piece of investigative news about the role of lobbyists in rolling back DEA regulations last year, that contributed substantially to the opioid epidemic.
 It was exceptional and a mind-boggling piece of investigative reporting, and as a result of this investigation by CBS and The Washington Post, Congressman Tom Marino, this morning, withdrew his nomination to be Trump’s drug czar.
 Why am I telling you this story?
 Richard Salant was the president of CBS News.
 And it was under his watch that 60 Minutes started—he didn’t create 60 Minutes, Bill Leonard and Don Hewitt did—but they came to him and asked him to fund it, to start it.
 And it’s actually almost impossible to imagine, in many ways, CBS News, under Dick Salant’s leadership, created television news.
 An almost unimaginable opportunity to innovate.
 And then at the end of his career, he was giving speeches—I was reading some of them last week—in the late ‘80s and early ‘90s, where he was really upset about the trends in television news towards docudrama, which we might otherwise call reality television today.